• Menu

 “What is a CT Value?”: The (Simple) Math Behind Water Disinfection

-Disinfection of your water is crucial to ensuring that your water is safe to drink and free of harmful bacteria and other organisms.
-The primary methods of disinfection chlorination, hydrogen peroxide injection, ozone, and UV light.
-All of these methods, however, require sufficient contact time between the water and the disinfectant.
+Water disinfection is crucial to ensuring that it is safe to drink and free of harmful bacteria and other organisms.
+The primary methods of disinfection are chlorination, hydrogen peroxide injection, ozone, and UV light, each requiring absolute quantification of contact time and dosage to ensure effectiveness.

 Proper contact time must also be complemented by the correct dosage of a disinfectant; multiplying the concentration of your disinfectant by the time of contact with your water will give you a CT value.
+This calculation is based on the equation: CT = Concentration x Time.
 See the formula below for calculating CT when using chlorine:

 CT = Concentration of free chlorine (C mg/L) * contact time (T Minutes)